Semi-analytic construction of global transfers between quasi-periodic orbits in the spatial R3BP: Introduction

-Our paper follows this latter approach.
-To construct orbits that change their out-of-plane amplitude over time we implement Arnold's mechanism of transition tori via analytical tools and numerical methods.
-We use the scattering maps described above to construct heteroclinic chains of invariant tori that lie inside the NHIM, such that the action $I_v$ changes significantly along these chains.
-Since the model that we consider is not perturbative, we cannot say that this change is by an amount independent of some smallness parameter, but we can argue that the change is as large as the geometric mechanism on hand allows.
-Specifically, we show that the action changes over the whole domain of the scattering map, which covers about $70\%$ of the region where primary homoclinics exist.
+\MB{Our paper follows this latter approach.
+In the case of the Sun-Earth system we implement Arnold's mechanism of transition chains of tori via analytical tools and numerical methods, obtaining orbits that follow the transition chain and change their vertical amplitude.
+The system that we consider is \emph{a priori chaotic}, that is, it contains a hyperbolic basic set (see, e,g., \cite{Gelfreich2017}).} Since the system \MR{we consider} is non-perturbative, we do not obtain a change that is independent of some small parameter.
+However, we argue that the change is as large as possible for the geometric mechanism at play.
+Specifically, we obtain a change in the action that spans approximately 70\% of the region where primary homoclinic orbits exist.
 (See Section~\ref{Sec:DomainGlobalSM}).

 The construction in this paper can be potentially adapted to astrodynamics applications.
-Sometimes, a satellite (which typically carries little fuel) ends up on a wrong orbit, and one tries to correct the orbit by exploiting the gravity of Earth, Sun, Moon as much as possible, and firing the satellites' thrusters as little as possible; see, e. g., \cite{belbruno2004capture}.
-While our methodology to change the out-of-plane amplitude of a satellite orbit may be too slow from a practical point of view, by combining zero-cost geometric routes with small thrusts, one may be able to design useful trajectories.
-Moreover, our methodology can be applied to build transfers involving two or more NHIMs connected by heteroclinic orbits, e.g. the NHIM around $L_1$ and that around $L_2$~\cite{DMR08, BarcelonaHaroMondelo24}.
+Sometimes, a satellite (which typically carries little fuel) ends up on a wrong orbit, and one tries to correct the orbit by exploiting the gravity of Earth, Sun, Moon as much as possible, and firing the satellites' thrusters as little as possible; see, e.g.,~\cite{belbruno2004capture}.
+While our methodology to change the vertical amplitude of a satellite orbit may be too slow from a practical point of view, by combining zero-cost geometric routes with small thrusts, one may be able to design useful trajectories; see, e.g.,~\cite{GomezKLMMR2001}.

+\PB{This paper does not focus on trajectory optimization.
+Nevertheless, in our setting, we can estimate both the duration ($32$ years) and the total required thrust ($271$ m/s) for the pseudo-orbit that exhibits the fastest growth in vertical amplitude.
+See Section~\ref{sec:triple_dynamical_system} and Remark~\ref{rem:thrust}.}

+Moreover, our methodology can be applied to build transfers involving two or more NHIMs connected by heteroclinic orbits, e.g., the NHIM around $L_1$ and that around $L_2$~\cite{DMR08, BarcelonaHaroMondelo24}.